habibcilmd-cardiologist/dr-cil/content/en/services/mitral-balloon-valvuloplasty/index.md

 This content has been prepared in accordance with the regulations of the Republic of Turkey Ministry of Health and medical ethics rules, for the purpose of protecting and informing public health.
 It does not contain any diagnosis, treatment guarantee, or referral.
 Please consult an authorized healthcare facility for the most accurate information.
 {{< /alert >}}

 Mitral balloon valvuloplasty (PMBV - Percutaneous Mitral Balloon Valvuloplasty) is the catheter-based treatment of mitral valve stenosis.
 This method, particularly effective for rheumatic mitral stenosis, is a minimally invasive alternative to open heart surgery.
-Interventional cardiology specialist Assoc.
-Prof. Dr. Habib Çil has extensive experience in mitral balloon valvuloplasty procedures.

 ## What is Mitral Valve Stenosis?